 Available in electronic format on all major booksellers, including:

-The Physics of Banjos is also part of the five-part Ideas Roadshow Collection, Conversations About Physics, Volume 1, which is available in both paperback and electronic format.
+The Physics of Banjos is also part of the five-part Ideas Roadshow Collection, Conversations About Physics, Volume 1, which is available in hardcover, paperback and electronic format.